Whitney towers and gropes in 4--manifolds: Proof of Theorem

-Now assume that $c$ contains the unpaired intersection point $p$ of $T_c$.
-We may assume that $p$ is the intersection between $c$ and a Whitney disk $W_{(I,J)}$ since $T_c$ has order greater than or equal to 1.
-Modify $T_c$ by one iteration of the procedure of Lemma~\ref{subtower-lemma}: Do the $W_{(I,J)}$ Whitney move on $W_I$.
+Now assume that $c$ contains the unpaired intersection point $p$ of $\cW_c$.
+We may assume that $p$ is the intersection between $c$ and a Whitney disk $W_{(I,J)}$ since $\cW_c$ has order greater than or equal to 1.
+Modify $\cW_c$ by one iteration of the procedure of Lemma~\ref{subtower-lemma}: Do the $W_{(I,J)}$ Whitney move on $W_I$.
 This creates a cancelling pair of intersections between $c$ and $W_I$ which are paired by a Whitney disk $W_{(c,I)}$ that has a single intersection with $W_J$ (as in Figure~\ref{tree-move-and-W-disk-trees-fig} but with different labels).
-The modified split subtower $T'_c$ on $c$ has the same tree as $T_c$ and we are back to the previous case where $c$ contains a boundary arc of $W_{(c,I)}$. \end{proof}
+The modified split subtower $\cW'_c$ on $c$ has the same tree as $\cW_c$ and we are back to the previous case where $c$ contains a boundary arc of $W_{(c,I)}$.
+(We remark that this step where $c$ contains the unpaired intersection point $p$ of $\cW_c$ could alternatively be handled by building higher grope stages out of Clifford tori as in the {\em grope duality} constructions of \cite{KrT}).) \end{proof}